chriseaton/rhino/README.md

 - Error if the `pool` property is falsey.
 - Error when a `txName` argument is not present and an `isolation` argument is specified.
+- Error if there is an active connection already processing a transaction.

 **See**